 - A. A certified process server may be removed from the approved list for good cause.
-Good cause shall include, but is not limited to, the following: - (1) Malfeasance, - (2) Misfeasance, - (3) Neglect of duty, - (4) Incompetence, - (5) Conviction of any felony or a misdemeanor involving moral turpitude or dishonesty, - (6) Fraud, dishonesty, or corruption which is related to the functions and duties of a certified process server, - (7) Fraud or misrepresentation in obtaining or renewing certification, - (8) Nonpayment of renewal fees, and - (9) Failure to comply with any of the provisions contained in this Order. - B. If a process server engages in conduct prohibited by law or this Order or if a complaint against a process server cannot be resolved by an order by the Chief Judge, then the Chief Judge shall issue an order to show cause to the process server setting forth the grounds for the suggested removal, which will be served by ordinary U.S. mail to the process server's address.
+Good cause shall include, but is not limited to, the following: - (1) Malfeasance; - (2) Misfeasance; - (3) Neglect of duty; - (4) Incompetence; - (5) Conviction of any felony or a misdemeanor involving moral turpitude or dishonesty; - (6) Fraud, dishonesty, or corruption which is related to the functions and duties of a certified process server; - (7) Fraud or misrepresentation in obtaining or renewing certification; - (8) Nonpayment of renewal fees or failure to demonstrate proof of initial or annual continuing education; or - (9) Failure to comply with any of the provisions contained in this Order.

+- B. If a process server engages in conduct prohibited by law or this Order or if a complaint against a process server cannot be resolved by an order of the Chief Judge, the Chief Judge shall issue an order to show cause to the process server setting forth the grounds for the suggested removal, which will be served by ordinary U.S. Mail to the process server's address.
 This order to show cause will provide a date, time, and location that the process server shall appear before the Chief Judge and show cause as to why the process server should not be removed from the approved list.
 The Chief Judge shall conduct a hearing at which the process server may appear and offer evidence.
 The hearing will be summary in nature, and the formal rules of evidence do not apply.
 If, from the evidence, the Chief Judge finds the process server guilty of malfeasance, misfeasance, neglect of duty, incompetence, or other unsuitable behavior by a process server, the Chief Judge shall order that the process server be removed from the approved list.
 The order shall indicate whether the removal is permanent or for a limited period.
-If the removal is for a limited period, the order shall indicate the length of the suspension. - C. If the Chief Judge orders that a process server be removed from the approved list, the process server shall surrender his or her certified process server identification card to Court Administration within forty-eight hours of the suspension and immediately advise all clients for which he or she is holding outstanding process that he or she has been suspended as a process server.

-D. If a process server was suspended temporarily, he or she may seek certification upon the expiration of the suspension period.
-The person seeking certification following a suspension must comply with the application requirements for persons seeking initial certification, that is, comply with section I. This paragraph does not apply if the Chief Judge issues an order directing reinstatement without the need to comply with the application requirements.
+If the removal is for a limited period, the order shall indicate the length of the suspension and may include any conditions that must be satisfied prior to re-certification.
+Within 30 days of a final adverse order, the process server may seek review by common law certiorari to the First District Court of Appeal pursuant to Florida Rule of Appellate Procedure 9.100. - C. If the Chief Judge orders that a process server be removed from the approved list, the process server shall surrender his or her certified process server identification card to Court Administration within forty-eight hours of the suspension and immediately advise all clients for which he or she is holding outstanding process that he or she has been suspended as a process server. - D. If a process server was suspended temporarily, he or she may seek certification upon the expiration of the suspension period.
+The person seeking certification following a suspension must comply with the application requirements for persons seeking initial certification as set forth in section I, above.
+This paragraph does not apply if the Chief Judge issues an order directing reinstatement without the need to comply with the application requirements.